nbb02/LARAVEL_EXAMPLE/README.md

 4. INSTALL LARAVEL
 	- 'composer global require laravel/installer'

-go to  C:\php\php.ini
+go to C:\php\php.ini find php.ini
-find php.ini

-remove semi colons at first for "extension=fileinfo, extension=pdo_mysql and extension=zip"
+remove semi colons at first for "extension=fileinfo, extension=pdo_mysql and extension=zip and others" or create php.ini using vscode not with create new text document.

+extension=curl
+extension=fileinfo
+extension=zip
+extension=pdo_mysql
+extension=openssl

+or if having erros like failed to listen ... use this php.ini and paste to C:/php/ github.com/nbb02/LARAVEL_EXAMPLE/blob/main/php.ini

 open folder, open terminal, 'laravel new example-app'
 - press enter 2x